onera/Cassiopee/Cassiopee/Converter/doc/source/ConverterMpi.rst

     :param t: input data
     :type t: [pyTree, base, zone, list of zones]
     :param method: 'AABB': axis aligned bbox, 'OBB': oriented bbox
+    :param keepOldNodes: if True, keep original zone attributes, if False, build a new zone with coordinates only.
+    :type keepOldNodes: boolean
     :rtype: Identical to t

     *Example of use:*